HampusMat/Githermit/README.md

 For the sake of modernism.
 Projects like [cgit](https://git.zx2c4.com/cgit/), [Gitweb](https://repo.or.cz/git.git/tree/HEAD:/gitweb) & [Stagit](https://codemadness.org/stagit.html) are written in decades-old programming languages that no one in their right mind would even bother to learn nowadays.

-The goal of Githermit is to be an alternative to the aforementioned projects that is easier to maintain, customize & use.
+The goal of Githermit is to be an alternative to the aforementioned projects that is more maintainable, extensible, customizable & usable.

 It's also because i hate the idea of the web server being seperate.
 I don't want to have to set up Nginx or Apache or whatever for just hosting a Git web interface.
 Githermit requires no such thing.
-All the steps to get it set up are in [Usage](#Usage).
+All the steps to get it set up are in [Usage](#Installation).
 Nothing more, nothing less.

 # What is Githermit Not?
 - An alternative to services such as Gitlab and Github.